popovaevgeniya/ts_next_react_app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # About project
-• Project based on Next.js
+• Project based on Next.js.
+Stack ReactJS, Tailwind CSS, Typescript

 • The design implemented using Tailwind CSS classes